DC State Estimation

 stateEstimation!(analysis)

-Next, we modify the existing Measurement type as well as the DcStateEstimation type using add and update functions.
-We then immediately proceed to solve the state estimation problem:
+Next, modify the existing Measurement type as well as the DcStateEstimation type using add and update functions.
+Then, immediately solve the state estimation problem:

 updateWattmeter!(analysis; label = "Wattmeter 1", status = 0)